15 Best Tools for Pool Service Companies to Manage and Grow in 2026

 • Support for multiple bodies of water per property

-Best for: Pool service companies that service commercial pools (hotels, community centers, public facilities) where water chemistry compliance documentation is a contractual requirement.
-Also strong for companies in markets with strict health department oversight (Florida, California) where detailed service logs reduce liability exposure.
+Best for: Pool companies servicing commercial pools (hotels, community centers, public facilities) where water chemistry compliance documentation is a contractual requirement.
+Also strong in markets with strict health department oversight where detailed service logs reduce liability exposure.

-Tradeoff: PoolTrackr's client management and business tools are basic compared to Agiled or Jobber.
-The Xero integration works well for Australian and UK users, but U.S. companies using QuickBooks need a workaround or manual entry.
-The platform's Australian origin means feature development sometimes prioritizes international markets over U.S.-specific needs (e.g., integration with U.S. payment processors and accounting tools).
-The $115/month Pro tier is required for most of the valuable features, putting it in the same price range as general platforms with broader capabilities.
+Tradeoff: Client management and business tools are basic compared to Agiled or Jobber.
+The Xero integration works well for Australian and UK users, but U.S. companies on QuickBooks need a workaround or manual entry.
+Australian origin means feature development sometimes prioritizes international markets over U.S.-specific needs.

-QuickBooks Online is not pool-specific software, but it handles the financial backbone that every pool service company needs: invoicing, expense tracking, payroll, tax preparation, and profit/loss reporting.
-Most pool-specific platforms integrate with QuickBooks because they lack the accounting depth that a dedicated financial platform provides.
+QuickBooks Online is not pool-specific software, but it handles the financial backbone every pool company needs: invoicing, expense tracking, payroll, tax preparation, and P&L reporting.
+Most pool-specific platforms integrate with QuickBooks because they lack accounting depth.

-For pool companies specifically, QuickBooks handles the financial complexity that pool software does not: tracking chemical purchase costs against revenue per route, managing vehicle expenses and mileage for tax deductions, processing payroll for field technicians with overtime calculations, and generating the financial reports that lenders and buyers require for business valuation.
-Pool routes sell at 6-12x monthly recurring revenue, and clean QuickBooks financials are essential for maximizing that multiple.
+For pool companies, QuickBooks handles what pool software does not: tracking chemical purchase costs against revenue per route, managing vehicle expenses and mileage, processing payroll for field techs with overtime, and generating the reports lenders and buyers require for valuation.
+Pool routes typically sell at multiples of monthly recurring revenue, and clean QuickBooks financials are essential for maximizing the multiple at sale.

 Key features: